Ashley Graham Hits Back At Instagram Body-Shamers

 Ashley Graham just can't win.
-When the plus-size model isn't being criticized for being too curvy, she's being called out for being too thin — and she's sick of it.
+When the plus-size model isn't being criticised for being too curvy, she's being called out for being too thin — and she's sick of it.

 In a new essay for Lenny Letter, appropriately titled "Shamed If I Do, Shamed If I Don't," Graham called out body shamers who accuse her of being "too curvy" and "too small."